Hawaii COVID-19 Test Requirements

 What are the rules for international travelers?

 At this time, the information found on this web site is primarily for domestic U.S. TRAVELERS ONLY.
 Currently, international travel restrictions prohibit European and other countries from traveling to the U.S. However, on 10/27/20, the Hawaii Department of Health announced the pre-travel trusted partners from Japan, and on 11/19/20, the state of Hawaii announced initial details on the pre-travel testing program for Canada.
-We are expecting additional international pre-travel testing programs to become available in the near future (South Korea, New Zealand, Taiwan, etc.).
+Partners for other international destinations, like South Korea, have also since been added in 2021.
+We are expecting additional international pre-travel testing programs to become available in the near future (New Zealand, Taiwan, etc.).
 We will continue to monitor this situation and update this section accordingly.

 What are the rules on testing and inter-island travel?